What is Cybersecurity?

 SQL Injection

-SQL injection is a form of web hacking where hackers insert commands into database queries.
-Hackers may do this to steal passwords or credit card numbers or to delete records.
+SQL injection is a form of web hacking in which hackers insert commands into database queries.
+They may do this to steal passwords or credit card numbers or to delete records.

 Three Primary Objectives of Cybersecurity (CIA Triad)